Chloé Zhao: Career

 In 2017, Zhao directed The Rider, a contemporary western drama, which follows a young cowboy's journey to self-discovery after a near-fatal accident ends his professional riding career.
+The Rider (2017), solidified her reputation as a filmmaker with a naturalistic perspective on modern day films.
+The film follows a young rodeo rider recovering from a life-altering injury, this film obtained critical acclaim for its screen play and cinematography.
 The film was executive produced by her father, Yuji Zhao.
 As with her first feature, Zhao engaged a cast of non-actors who lived at the filming location, in this case on a ranch.
 Her inspiration came from Brady Jandreau—a cowboy she had met and befriended on the reservation where she shot her first film—who suffered a severe head injury when thrown from his horse during a rodeo competition.
 Jandreau would star in the film, playing a fictionalized version of himself as Brady Blackburn.
 According to an Indiewire article, this film discovers a new side of the Western theme, revolutionary because a Chinese immigrant changed the nation's "oldest genre."
 The article stated that the film became "the type of film it is because of a man and a woman, because the two of us wanted to work together and understand where we were coming from."

 The film premiered at Cannes Film Festival as part of the Directors' Fortnight selection and won the Art Cinema Award.
 It earned her nominations for Best Feature and Best Director at the 33rd Independent Spirit Awards.
 At the same ceremony, Zhao became the inaugural winner of the Bonnie Award, named after Bonnie Tiburzi, which recognizes a mid-career female director.
-The film was released on April 13, 2018, by Sony Pictures Classics and was critically acclaimed.
+The film was released on 13 April 2018 by Sony Pictures Classics and was critically acclaimed.
 Peter Keough of The Boston Globe wrote: "[The film] achieves what cinema is capable of at its best: It reproduces a world with such acuteness, fidelity, and empathy that it transcends the mundane and touches on the universal."